Joel Embiid: College career

-Embiid attended the University of Kansas for one year.
+Embiid attended the University of Kansas for one year alongside notable teammate Andrew Wiggins.
 On 13 February 2014, he was named one of the 30 finalists for the Naismith College Player of the Year.
-In 2013–14, he played 28 games, averaging 11.2 points, 8.1 rebounds, 1.4 assists, and 2.6 blocks in 23.1 minutes per game.
+In 2013–14, he played 28 games, averaging 11.2 points, 8.1 rebounds, 1.4 assists and 2.6 blocks in 23.1 minutes per game.
 He had over 15 points in seven games and over 5 blocks in six games.
 He subsequently earned Big 12 Defensive Player of the Year honors and was named second-team All-Big 12.

 Embiid suffered a stress fracture in his back in March 2014.
 He missed that year's Big 12 tournament and NCAA tournament.
 Kansas lost in the second round (round of 32) of the NCAA tournament.

 Professional career

 2014 NBA draft

 On 9 April 2014, Embiid declared for the 2014 NBA draft, forgoing his final three years of college eligibility.
 On 20 June 2014, he underwent surgery on a broken navicular bone in his right foot, and was subsequently ruled out for four to six months.
 Six days later, he was selected with the third overall pick by the Philadelphia 76ers.
 That selection made him the third Cameroonian-born NBA player after Ruben Boumtje-Boumtje and Luc Mbah a Moute, as well as the highest selected player from Cameroon.